jmi2k/zig-playground/README.md

 ## Dependencies

-I was planning to distributing static binaries, but for now I just can't provide them.
+I was planning to distribute static binaries, but for now I just can't provide them.
 So, to get Zig to work, you need to fullfill the dependencies listed in its repository.